Learn To Let Your Staff Switch Off And Reap The Rewards!

-There aren’t many people around who aren’t feeling the pressure of our ‘always-on’ culture.
+The majority of people feel the pressure of our ‘always-on’ culture and don’t recognise the importance of learning to switch off.
 Perhaps you’re a business owner who is feeling stuck in an unavoidable position of never being able to fully disconnect.
 Or maybe you’re an employee in a business where the culture makes you always feel pressurised to have your work phone to hand.

-When I was researching this article, I didn’t have to try too hard to find stats like;
+When researching this article, I didn’t have to look too hard to find stats like;

 - 1 in 3 people are mentally unable to switch off from work